Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Existence and emergence proved in a domain

-Variations to the Hartman--Grobman Theorem for {Caratheodory}-type differential equations \cite[e.g.]{Aulbach2000} ensure this \cref{def:nfnfim} is consistent, where both apply, with extant definitions \cite[e.g.]{Henry81, Barreira2007, Haragus2011}. \cite{Henry81} refers to finite-time invariant manifolds as ``local invariant manifolds'' [Defn.~6.1.1], while others reserve this term to mean local in state space \cite[e.g.]{Aulbach2000}, whereas \cref{def:nfnfim} proposes the practical view that finite-time intervals and finite state-space domains are the norm in applications.
+Variations to the Hartman--Grobman Theorem for {Caratheodory}-type differential equations \cite[e.g.,][]{Aulbach2000} ensure this \cref{def:nfnfim} is consistent, where both apply, with extant definitions \cite[e.g.,][]{Henry81, Barreira2007, Haragus2011}. \cite{Henry81} refers to finite-time invariant manifolds as ``local invariant manifolds'' [Defn.~6.1.1], while others reserve this term to mean local in state space \cite[e.g.,][]{Aulbach2000}, whereas \cref{def:nfnfim} proposes the practical view that finite-time intervals and finite state-space domains are the norm in applications.
 Potentially there are cases for which we know invariant manifolds exist under extant definitions, but not knowably under this \cref{def:nfnfim}.
-However, I contend that there are many applications where previous definitions do not apply but for which this \cref{def:nfnfim} knowably characterises useful invariant manifolds.
-The reason is that extant theory, based upon previous definitions, and especially in generalisations to `infinite'-D and/or stochastic systems, typically require preconditions, such as infinite time intervals and bounded\slash sectorial operators, which are often absent in applications. \footnote{ Some example preconditions in extant theory are the following. \cite{Henry81} in Defn.~6.1.1 requires time over all~\RR. \cite{Potzsche2006} [p.431] invoke ``\(\mathbb I\) denotes a real [time] interval unbounded above'' with [p.438] ``under the additional assumption that \(\mathbb I=\RR\)'' that unstable manifolds exist, [p.441] the linear operator ``is bounded'', and [p.437] the nonlinearity function ``\(F\) is uniformly \(C^m\)-bounded''. \cite{Bento2017b} in their non-uniform analysis similarly require ``for all \(t\in \RR\)'' in their Theorem~3.1. \cite{Barreira2007} [p.172] require the nonlinearity function in the system to decay exponentially quickly in time, ``for every \(t\in\RR\)''.
-And for their non-autonomous invariant manifolds, \cite{Aulbach2006} require ``for all \(t,\tau\in\RR\)'' in their definition of an invariant set~[p.3], and similar elsewhere.
-Such preconditions are often absent in applications. }
+This new backward theory complements extant forward theory for the many applications where previous definitions do not apply (e.g., \cref{eg:qga}) but for which this \cref{def:nfnfim} knowably characterises useful invariant manifolds.